-Q9.
+Q13.
 What photographs/samples do I need to provide?

 You will be advised at the time of application, but usually photographs will be sufficient.
 These should show the device from all angles, both packaged and unpackaged with CE/UKCA markings clearly shown.
-Generally, we will require photographs of the product if it is similar to other products, and will possibly need to see a sample if a new category is being requested, and we agree in principle to this request.

-Q10.
+These should not be stock images from websites and should be taken on a desk next to a ruler or pen so we can see the scale.
+We may request to see an actual sample if it is a new type of device, or a new category is being requested.

+Q14.
 I don't understand what is being asked of me, and I am being asked for further evidence, can I phone or email and ask for advice?

-NHS Prescription Services cannot provide a high level of support to applicants because they are acting in the role of assessors and so have to remain impartial and independent of the applicant and their submission.
+NHS Prescription Services cannot provide a high level of support to applicants because they are acting in the role of assessors and so must remain impartial and independent of the applicant and their submission.
 The Drug Tariff Part IX Forum can provide advice, please email drugtariff@bhta.com.
 Alternatively, there are consultants in the field who may be able to help.
-If NHS Prescription Services feel that a meeting is necessary help them understand the product, they will contact the applicant.
+If NHS Prescription Services feel that a meeting is necessary, they will contact the applicant.
 All correspondence is conducted using email so that files contain a complete audit trail of the application.
 There may be several email exchanges to this effect until the assessor considers they have all the information to take to a review meeting.

-Q11.
+Q15.
 How long does the application process take?